uceewl4/AMLS_assignment23_24-SN23043574/README.md

   **<font color=#008000> Notice: Due to large size of dataset and model nature, some model may be extremely slow to run epecially for task B. It can take several hours to run customized networks and other pretrained models with GPU.
 So it's suggested that if you want to check the model implementation on CPU, try some fast model to see their performance as recommended:</font>**

-        task A: LR, SVM, NB, (if you want to try MLP/CNN around 30-60min on GPU) task B: LR, NB, MLP(can set a small epoch to see performance)
+        task A: LR, SVM, NB, DenseNet201_LR, KMeans, etc. (You can try MLP/CNN around 30-60min on GPU or can set a small epoch on CPU to see NNs performance.
+Apart from tree family, most of task A models are quick.) task B: NB, LR, MLP, KMeans, etc.(It will take you some time to load dataset of task B. For MLP/CNN you can set a small epoch to see performance)

-  **<font color=#008000>You can also try some small epochs or see my video to check implementation. </font>**

 - To run DDI system:
   <p><code>streamlit run interface.py</code></p>